mediascape/discovery-self/helloworld/README.md

 #### Complements

 For a better use of this example, it is very important to open the web page in a device.
-This device must have installed UPnPRESTFUL service and a namedwebsockets that you will find in:
+This device must have installed Discovery Agent RESTFUL service and a namedwebsockets that you will find in:

 ##### Native REST Agent